awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cognito-userpoolriskconfigurationattachment.md

 The `AWS::Cognito::UserPoolRiskConfigurationAttachment` resource sets the risk configuration that is used for Amazon Cognito advanced security features\.

+You can specify risk configuration for a single client \(with a specific `clientId`\) or for all clients \(by setting the `clientId` to `ALL`\)\.
+If you specify `ALL`, the default configuration is used for every client that has had no risk configuration set previously\.
+If you specify risk configuration for a particular client, it no longer falls back to the `ALL` configuration\.

 ## Syntax<a name="aws-resource-cognito-userpoolriskconfigurationattachment-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: